nethruster/nethloader-frontend/CONTRIBUTING.md

     * Margins and paddings (self-explanatory)
     * Font appearance (``font-size``, ``text-align``, ``text-transform``, etc...)
     * Rest of declarations (``transition``, ``cursor``, ``animation``, and any others)
-* If a class has only one declaration, it will stay as a single line (no newlines).
+* If a class has only one declaration, it must stay as a single line (no newlines).